sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 We can see that the compiler has compiled our program into assembler.

-The high level code is very easy to understand while the assembled code is much more difficult to follow.
+The high level C code is very easy to understand while the assembled code is much more difficult to follow.

-However, raw assembler is still used because of its speed and small memory footprint (particularly important for small devices).
+However, raw assembler is often still used because of its speed and small memory footprint (particularly important for small devices).

 You also obviously need to understand assembler if you are writing compilers or interpreters.

 I have provided some complete assembler examples including one which writes to the UART directly without using the printf function.

-Try the exercises in [Assembler Examples](../docs/ASsemblerExamples) before moving on.
+Try the exercises in [Assembler Examples](../docs/AssemblerExamples) before moving on.